-The post also said that Menjivar is being remembered as a positive, loving and hardworking mom.
+The post also said Menjivar is being remembered as a positive, loving and hardworking mom.

 “She did anything and everything to make sure her boys had all they needed and was always there for them,” the post said.
 “Her boys were three sweet little boys ages 7, 8 and 10.”

 Ford and his two male passengers, ages 16 and 17, were taken to the Fremont Health Medical Center and were expected to survive, according to a crash report from the Dodge County Sheriff’s Office.
-Lopez Saenz was also taken to the Fremont hospital before being transferred to the Nebraska Medical Center in Omaha, where he was listed in serious condition Sunday, a hospital spokeswoman said.
+Lopez Saenz was also taken to the Fremont hospital before being transferred to the Nebraska Medical Center in Omaha, where he was listed in fair condition Monday.

 According to the crash report issued by Dodge County Sheriff Steve Hespen, alcohol is not believed to have been a factor in the wreck.